ABOUT US

 Its role is to create synergies among key stakeholders, promote best practices aligned with the Sustainable Development Goals and strengthen existing initiatives focused on socioeconomic inclusion and sustainable access to food.
 The Pacto helps local and structural solutions gain visibility, scale and impact in the fight against hunger and food waste.

 Rather than implementing solutions directly, the Pacto acts as a catalyst for ecosystems and a strategic partner for social transformation.
-It connects communities, civil society organizations, government agencies, businesses and academia to strengthen and accelerate high-impact initiatives – with the mission of engaging society, supporting public policy, driving action and creating conditions for supported organizations to expand their reach and deliver systemic, lasting change.
+It connects communities, civil society organizations, government agencies, businesses and academia to strengthen and accelerate high-impact initiatives – with the mission of engaging society, supporting public policy, driving action and creating conditions for supported organizations to expand their reach

 Integration involvement